mkb/mojinations/source/_posts/2011-08-07-homebrew--no-thanks.markdown

 Yes, it's worse than just symlinks.
 Homebrew wants to take over `/usr/local` which is commonly used for other third-party packages.
 Homebrew users are expected to `chown` `/usr/local` to their own ID and troubleshooting advice commonly advises Homebrew users to remove `/usr/local` entirely.
 Ceding control of `/usr/local` to Homebrew means trouble when additional packages are installed into `/usr/local` or when the machine has multiple users.

-When told that taking over `/usr/local` is a terrible idea, Homebrew apologists respond with "that's only a suggestion.
+When told that taking over `/usr/local` is a terrible idea, Homebrew apologists respond with "That's only a suggestion.
 You are free to use whatever install location you would like."
 That's not quite true.  `/usr/local` isn't a suggestion, it's the default.
 Customization is nice, but well-behaved software picks reasonable defaults.
 The Homebrew installation instructions even go so far as to say "Pick another prefix at your peril!"
 That's more than a simple suggestion.

 ## Way better command line user interface